 Asset finance is a type of leasing that enables you to access business assets such as equipment, machinery and vehicles without having to invest and buy them upfront.
 It can also allow you to release value from the assets you already own or use your existing assets as security against a business loan from an asset finance lender.

 Business asset finance is typically attractive to businesses who want to put their growth plans into action but don’t necessarily have the ready funds, or business owners who would rather spread large costs over a longer period.

 Short-term asset finance also enables businesses to remain competitive by making it easier for them to access the latest technology.
 Asset finance is a broad category that relates to valuable items in your business.

 Pros: Usually a less expensive type of funding to take, tends to feature fewer covenants than other types of financing and those it does include tend to be more flexible.
 Repay the money as they need to without being constrained by set time frames that are commonly found in term debt.

 Cons: Asset-based lending tends to be more expensive than other financing, often three to five percentage points more expensive than a typical commercial lending relationship, however, it is less expensive than cash flow or stretched-term debt in the marketplace, It is considered relatively dangerous to rely on short term assets for long-term debt.

 Crowdfunding is a funding method that has largely grown in popularity over the past few years.
 It is ideal for those out there whom are looking to finance new ideas and creative projects.
 You can sign up to a crowdfunding website, tell your story, lay out what it is you’re looking to achieve and set a financial goal and ownership you’re looking to reach.
-You’ll then need to promote your own campaign to try and obtain donations.

 Some crowdfunders offer funding via an equity share, this can be great if you require a sleeping partner in return for their investment.